Unbiased and Consistent Nested Sampling via Sequential Monte Carlo: Introduction

-On the other hand, {\em Sequential Monte Carlo} (SMC) is a general methodology that involves traversing a population of particles through a sequence of distributions, using a combination of mutation, correction, and selection steps.
-SMC has a rich theoretical basis, as it can be analyzed through interacting particle approximations to a flow of Feynman-Kac measures, see for example the technical monograph \cite{DelMoral2013}, or the tutorial \cite{DelMoral2014}.
-The use of SMC methodology in a statistical setting began with the ``Bootstrap Particle Filter'' of \citet{Gordon1993} for online inference in hidden Markov models, and has been the topic of much research in the statistical community (see for example, the survey \cite{Doucet2011}).
-However, SMC methods in general date much further back to the {\em multilevel splitting} method of \cite{Kahn1951} for the estimation of rare--event probabilities.
-An overview of splitting techniques can be found in \citet[Chapter 9]{Rubinstein2017a}, and such methods have continued to be active topic for research, see for example \cite{Botev2012}, \cite{Cerou2012}, and \cite{Cerou2016}.
+On the other hand, {\em sequential Monte Carlo} (SMC) is a general methodology that involves traversing a population of particles through a sequence of distributions, using a combination of mutation, correction, and resampling steps.
+SMC has a rich theoretical basis, as algorithms in this class can be analysed through the theory of interacting particle approximations to a flow of Feynman-Kac measures.
+For an introduction to such theory, we refer the interested reader to the comprehensive introductory monograph of \cite{chopin2020introduction}.
+The use of SMC methodology in a statistical setting began with the {\em Bootstrap Particle Filter} of \citet{Gordon1993} for online inference in hidden Markov models, and has been the topic of much research (see for example, the survey \cite{Doucet2011}).
+However, SMC methods in general date much further back to the {\em multilevel splitting} method of \cite{Kahn1951} for the estimation of rare-event probabilities, itself still an active topic of research (e.g., \cite{Botev2012}, \cite{Cerou2012}, and \cite{Cerou2016}).
 The special case of SMC where all sampling distributions live on the same space $E$ is discussed in \cite{DelMoral2006}.
-In this setting, one can sample from an arbitrary density $\pi$ by introducing an artificial sequence of densities bridging from an easy to sample distribution (say $\eta$) to $\pi$.
+In this setting, one can sample from an arbitrary density $\pi$ by introducing an artificial sequence of densities bridging from an easy to sample distribution, say $\eta$, to $\pi$.
 This approach is often referred to as SMC in the {\em static} setting.
-While static SMC samplers often make use of MCMC moves, they possess advantages over the pure MCMC approach in that they are naturally parallelizable, can cope with complicated posterior landscapes such as those containing multimodality, and have the added benefit of being able to produce consistent (and unbiased) estimates of the marginal likelihood as a byproduct.
+A standard way to bridge the distributions is through tempering of the likelihood.
+While static SMC samplers often make use of MCMC moves, they possess advantages over the pure MCMC approach in that they are naturally parallelisable, can cope with complicated posterior landscapes such as those containing multimodality, and have the added benefit of being able to produce consistent (and unbiased) estimates of the marginal likelihood as a byproduct.

-The aim of this paper is to explore the connection between NS and SMC samplers, resolve some long--standing theoretical issues with NS by placing it in the SMC framework, and demonstrate not only how the resulting algorithm can be implemented effectively in practice, but also that it is able to obtain similar quality of results to existing SMC approaches under similar conditions on highly challenging examples.